-Go to the emergency room or call 911 if emergency symptoms develop after treatment, including breathing difficulties, convulsions/seizures, decreased responsiveness, loss of consciousness, enlarged pupils, and uneven pupil size.
+Go to the emergency room or call 911 in emergency if these symptoms develop after treatment:

-An epidural hematoma may not be preventable once a head injury has occurred.
+An EDH may not be preventable once a head injury has occurred.

-To minimize the risk of head injury, use appropriate safety equipment (such as hard hats, bicycle or motorcycle helmets, and seat belts).
+To lessen the risk of head injury, use the right safety equipment (such as hard hats, bicycle or motorcycle helmets, and seat belts).

-Follow general safety rules.
+Follow safety precautions at work and in sports and recreation.
 For example, do not dive into water if the water depth is unknown or if rocks may be present.
-Use appropriate safety precautions in sports, recreation, and work.
-Drive safely.

 Extradural hematoma; Extradural hemorrhage; Epidural hemorrhage; EDH